Lake in the Hills Hardscaping Services

-- Outdoor living rooms and kitchens – Extend your inside living space to the outside with an outdoor living room or an outdoor kitchen.
+- Outdoor living rooms – Extend your inside living space to the outside with an outdoor living room.
 We can create a space that will let your family and friends enjoy the outdoors together.

 - Arbors — Typically erected near the entrance to a path, walkway, or garden, these structures may be a single arch or made of wood posts.
 Arbors can also be shelters for benches or other seating areas and are often adorned with plants.

 - Decks — Decks are one of the most common hardscape additions that people make to their yards, and they are often large projects intended to cover a sizable area.
 Wood is often the material of choice for deck construction.
 Decks are made to hold numerous people at one time, so safety issues are paramount.
 Homeowners will want to use professionals to construct a safe, quality deck.

 - Driveways — Though concrete remains popular for its durability, gravel, asphalt, cobblestone are also used for driveway construction.
 Some homeowners may want to incorporate circular, brick, or paver driveways.

 - Fences — Often necessary for homes with pets or small children, fences also give most homeowners a greater sense of privacy and can be used to address security concerns.
 Wood and metal are among the most common materials used in the construction.